xxfoundation/elixxir-server/README.md

 ## Project Structure

 `benchmark` is for all benchmarks that estimate the performance of the whole server.
-Benchmarks that only test a small subset of the functionality should use go test -bench for running and should exist in the package
+Benchmarks that only test a small subset of the functionality should use go test -bench for running and should exist in the package.
+It is currently limited to CPU-only benchmarks.

 `cmd` handles command-line flags, configuration options, commands and subcommands.
 This is where the functions that actually start a node are.

 `cryptops` contains the code that runs each phase of the mix network.
 Precomputation phases are in `precomputation` and realtime phases are in `realtime`.

 `globals` contains libraries and variables that many other packages need to import, but that don't need to import any packages from `server` itself.
 In general, you shouldn't put things here, and you should redesign things that are here so that it makes sense for them to have their own packages.

+`internal` contains internal server data structures.

 `io` sets up individual cryptops, phase transitions, and new rounds, and handles communication between servers.

 `services` contains utilities for the cryptops, including the dispatcher that allocates cryptop work to different goroutines.

+`node` contains node business logic.

+`permissioning` contins logic for dealing with the permissioning server (the current source of consensus).

 ## Compiling the Binary